nem035/js-async-fun/README.md

 a value, it accepts a callback that will provide the value.

-Thunks produce **time-independent**
-wrappers around values.

-Thunks are the basis for Promises.

 ```javascript
 // asynchronous thunk
 function add(x, y, cb) {